Dhana889/Kubernetes/Scenario based questions.md

 * A Service exposes port 80 (e.g., port: 80) to clients.
 * The Service forwards incoming traffic on port 80 to the targetPort (e.g., targetPort: 8080) on the container, where the application is running.

-# The Pod created was creashed and the config file (like index.html) was deleted.
+# The Pod created was crashed and the config file (like index.html) was deleted.
 How to avoid similar events in future?

 Answer: By making the volume persistent, any configurations or metadata will be retained when pods are destroyed.